User Guide

 -

-shows a message explaining how to use theadd
+help addshows a message explaining how to use theaddcommand. -

-shows a message explaining how to use thedelm
+help delmshows a message explaining how to use thedelmcommand.

 Format: help [COMMAND_WORD]